-- 3.4.7.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing impacts on the public sewerage, sewage treatment and disposal facilities as stated in section 6.5 in Annex 14 of the TM. - 3.4.7.2 The assessment shall include the public sewerage systems in West Kowloon. - 3.4.7.3 The assessment of the sewerage and sewage treatment implication shall follow the detailed technical requirements given in Appendix D2.
+- 3.4.7.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing impacts on the public sewerage, sewage treatment and disposal facilities as stated in section 6.5 in Annex 14 of the TM. - 3.4.7.2 Not Used - 3.4.7.3 The assessment of the sewerage and sewage treatment implication arising from the operation of the Project shall follow the detailed technical requirements given in Appendix D2.